 - 2 teaspoon Chili Garlic Sauce if you don't like spice, reduce to 1 teaspoon

 - 2 teaspoons Soy Sauce can use Tamari, a gf soy sauce

 - Salt + Pepper to taste

-- 2 cups Rotisserie Chicken shredded (or poached chicken)
+- 2 to 3 cups Rotisserie Chicken shredded (or poached chicken)

 - 8 ounces Rice Noodles

 - Fresh Lime

 - Bean Sprouts

 - In a large pot, bring broth, ginger, chili garlic sauce, anise, soy sauce, carrots, green onions, salt and pepper to a simmer over medium-high heat.
 Let simmer for 10-15 minutes.

 - Meanwhile, cook rice noodles according to package instructions.
 Add salt to boiling water to season the rice noodles throughout while cooking.
 Set aside.